[Updated from May, 2019]

 And it's hard to imagine that the hard little cones become soft and chewable after cooking, but they do.

 A traditional Caucasian and Russian way to enjoy them is as a medicinal spoonful stirred into hot black tea.
-I like them dotted sparingly on crunchy toast, or cooked in the pan juices to pour over pan-seared pork chops, or added to a pan where a duck breast cooked (deglazed with some bourbon or fruity vinegar), or for dessert, mixed with macerating strawberries.
+I like them dotted sparingly on crunchy toast atop labneh.
+Their honey-slash-syrup is delicious roasted with carrots and other root vegetables, stirred into the pan juices to pour over pan-seared pork chops, or duck breast (perhaps deglazed with some bourbon or fruity vinegar), or for dessert, mixed with the first strawberries.

 There is always ice cream!